indraginanjar/katalon-example-ssh-shell-command-docker-compose/README.md

 #### Passwordless public key

-If you had a passwordless public key, you can copy it into target remote server, so your current device could access the server without inputing password
+If you had a passwordless public key, you can copy it into target remote server, so your current device could access the server without inputing password.

+> **Warning!**
+> Since you're not putting any password, if your machine is compromised, then your server will be at a risk too to get compromised through access from your machine.
+Only use this method on closed environment.

-Create SSH key, with empty password:
+If you have no passwordless SSH key yet, create it with empty password:

 ```bash
 ssh-keygen -t <type of key> -f <filename of the key file>